qouteall/immptl/docs/wiki/Portal-Customization.md

 [Portal Attributes](./Portal-Attributes)

+#### Edit Portals Using Command Blocks and Functions
+All portal targeted commands can be used by non-player command executors.
+If the command sender is a portal entity, the command will target that portal entity.
+For example `/execute as @e[type=immersive_portals:portal] run portal set_portal_destination minecraft:the_end 0 80 0`

-#### Don't use `/data` and `/tp` to portals!
+#### Don't Use `/data` and `/tp` to Portals!

 Don't use `/data` command to change the portal's NBT data because `/data` command will not synchronize the portal data to the client and start portal animation.
 It's recommended to use `/portal set_portal_nbt` command.
 If you really want to use `/data`, you need to use `/portal set_portal_nbt {}` after using `/data` to ensure that the portal data is synchronized to the client.

 Don't use `/tp` command to move the portal.
 Use `/portal set_portal_position` and `/portal set_portal_position_to` to move the portal.
 Using `/tp` will not keep the portal linked and will not trigger the default portal animation.

-#### Edit Portals Using Command Blocks and Functions
-All portal targeted commands can be used by non-player command executors.
-If the command sender is a portal entity, the command will target that portal entity.
-For example `/execute as @e[type=immersive_portals:portal] run portal set_portal_destination minecraft:the_end 0 80 0`
+### The Portal Orientation is Unrelated to the `Rotation` Tag

+The vanilla entity rotation only has 2 degrees of freedom, the head cannot "tilt".
+However, the portal can be in any orientation.
+It can be tilted.
+The portal's orientation is determined by the `axisW` and `axisH` tags, not the `Rotation` tag.
+Changing the vanilla rotation to a portal has no effect.

 ### Command Stick
 You can see the command sticks in the creative mode inventory's miscellaneous tab.
 Using a command stick to right-click can invoke a specific command.